 Myth #2- Retreaded tyres are not safe.

 Truth – In the last few decades, technology has advanced significantly.
 Retreading has evolved into a highly controlled process utilizing cutting-edge technology and equipment.
 Thousands of trucks and planes now use retreaded tyres.
 The leading cause of premature tyre wear is low pressure.
 The tyre overheats and might explode when the rubber sidewall flexes harder.
-Its safety is linked tied to its maintenance.
+Its safety is linked to its maintenance.

 Myth #3 – Retreaded tyres don’t perform as well as new ones.